dbdesign-students-spring2024/6-mongodb-analysis-VideoStorms/README.md

 ]
 Type "it" for more
 ```

+This allows us to see how many listings each host has, so we can see if a host has multiple listings or not which would allow us to see how much market domination there is or to see if hosts having multiple listings is common or not.
+So for example we would be able to see that user 84640349 has 3 listings.

 ### Find the average review_scores_rating per neighborhood, and only show those that are 4 or above, sorted in descending order of rating